sequelize/website/docs/models/validations-and-constraints.md

 ## Validators

-Validators are javascript functions that are run before an instance is persisted or updated to the database.
+Validators are JavaScript functions that are run before an instance is persisted or updated in the database.
 You can also run validators manually using [`Model#validate`](pathname:///api/v7/classes/model.html#validate).

 ### Attribute validators